Holy Name of Jesus: Biblical background

 For centuries, Christians have invoked the Holy Name, and have believed that there is intrinsic power in the name of Jesus.

+In the New Testament accounts, the name was assigned to Jesus by divine command.

 In Luke 1:31, the angel Gabriel tells Mary "Behold, you will conceive in your womb and bear a son, and you shall name him Jesus."

 In Matthew 1:21 during Joseph's first dream the angel instructs Joseph: "you shall call his name Jesus, for he will save his people from their sins".
 It is the only place in the New Testament where "saves his people" appears with "sins".
 The significance is underscored by the fact that Matthew pays more attention to the name of the child and its theological implications than the actual birth event itself.
 Matthew 1:21 provides the beginnings of the Christology of the name Jesus.
 At once it achieves the two goals of affirming Jesus as the saviour and emphasizing that the name was not selected at random, but based on a Heavenly command.

 Matthew then specifically mentions the prophecy of Isaiah 7:14, "All this took place to fulfill what the Lord had said through the prophet: 'Behold, the virgin shall be with child and bear a son, and they shall name him Emmanuel,' which means 'God is with us.'"
-The name Emmanuel appears in Matthew 1:23, when the Evangelist specifically connects Jesus to the Old Testament prophecy.
+The name Emmanuel appears in Matthew 1:23, when the author specifically connects Jesus to the Old Testament prophecy.
 The name Emmanuel does not appear elsewhere in the New Testament, but in the context of Matthew 28:20 ("I am with you always, even unto the end of the world") indicates that Jesus will be with the faithful to the end of the age.

 Reverence for the name of Jesus is emphasized by Saint Paul in Philippians 2:10 where he states: "That in the name of Jesus every knee should bow, of those that are in heaven, on earth, and under the earth".
-In Romans 10:13 St. Paul reiterates the salvific nature of the Holy Name by stating that those who "call on the name of the Lord" will be saved.
+In Romans 10:13, Paul reiterates the salvific nature of the Holy Name by stating that those who "call on the name of the Lord" will be saved.

 The power of the name Jesus used in petitions is stressed in John 16:23 when Jesus states: "If you ask the Father anything in my name he will give it you."
 Many Christian prayers thus conclude with the words: "Through Our Lord Jesus Christ".
 Several episodes in the New Testament refer to the power of the invocation of the Holy Name.
 In Mark 9:38-39 demons are driven out by the power of the name Jesus, in Acts 2:38 baptisms take place and in Acts 3:6, Acts 4:7-11 and Acts 9:34 miracles are performed.
 Many Christians believe that as in Acts 16:18 the invocation of the name of Jesus provides protection by repelling evil.